CONGRATULATIONS ON YOUR NEW BERNER PUPPY!

 For your convenience, we have compiled a list of answers to FAQ's for your reference.

 - DEWCLAWS: Berners have dewclaws on both front and hind legs.
 Some pups have double dewclaws, where a second digit is present along side the first.
-We remove all dewclaws present before each pup turns 5 days old.
+We remove all dewclaws present at birth.
 While every effort is made to ensure complete amputation of each digit, we do not guarantee regrowth will not occur.
 Dewclaw regrowth is not uncommon.
 Optional surgery to remove regrown dewclaw(s) is available through your vet and can generally be done, at your request, during the spay/neuter surgery.

 - FEEDING: Your puppy is used to having kibble and fresh water free choice from the time they get up in the morning until they go to bed.
 If you choose to feed your puppy on a schedule (could be easier for house training) they will need 3 – 4 feedings a day until they can handle a bigger meal.
-Then you can slowly decrease the number of feedings, while increasing the amount per feeding as they get older/bigger.
+Then, you slowly decrease the number of feedings, while increasing the amount per feeding as they get older/bigger.
 Avoid food bolting (gulping or wolfing down their meal) as this can lead to bloat.
 (Hint: Adding water to and/or soaking the food can slow bolting behavior.)

 - FOOD: Your puppy is eating Canidae All Life Stages Multi-Protein dry kibble.
 It will be best for you to have this food on hand when you bring your puppy home.
 It is recommended to make any dietary changes very slowly.
 Puppy foods are generally not recommended as the high protein causes the puppies to grow too fast, which can lend to joint issues.

 - GROOMING: For dogs with fuller coats (like Whisky) we use a shedding rake.
 For dogs with a smooth, less full coat, we use an inexpensive hair brush.